 Students in the single-gender special day class commented repeatedly on the degree of comfort they experienced in the all-female environment.
 In two focus groups with single-gender classroom students, this theme emerged consistently.
-This perception is reflected in the comment of one Latina student, "It's comfortable to be in here.
-You get a lot of help in here; you just feel good being here."

 Students in the coed class, on the other hand, expressed feeling tense and guarded.
 It seemed that the coed classroom students experienced the environment in terms of "us and them;" the girls felt they had to defend themselves against the boys' harassment.
-In the words of one Latina student, "They (the boys) just act dumb, like they always talk about girls.
-They ask you stupid questions like, 'Oh have you got your period' or 'Damn she's big.""
+The coed teacher viewed the girls as tough and able to stand up to the boys.